-How you will demonstrate your learning and be evaluated: The course will be evaluated as follows: The total course work based on overall expectations will be worth 70%, and the remaining 30% will come from the Summative evaluation(s).
-A variety of assessment tools will be used to assess students' learning, including literary and non-fiction analysis tests, literary essays including research and documentation, reflections, presentations, a summative and an exam.
+How you will demonstrate your learning and be evaluated: The course will be evaluated as follows: The total course work based on overall expectations will be worth 70%, and the remaining 30% will be based on the Summative evaluation(s).
+A variety of assessment tools will be used to assess students' learning, including literary and non-fiction analysis tests, reports and/or essays including research and documentation, reflections, presentations, and a summative.